Garmin Varia RTL515 vs. Magene L508 vs. Bryton Gardia R300: Which One to Buy?

 Reliability

-I am not sure what causes this.
+I don’t know what causes this.
 The signal probably reflects from some objects, but I didn’t find any pattern.
 It’s not such a big deal.
-Getting a false positive is better than not being alerted about a car.
-But sometimes, it’s annoying.
+Getting a false positive is better than not being alerted about a car, but sometimes, it’s annoying.

 Remember, if you buy a device like this cycling radar, you should have zero tolerance for false negatives*.
 But you also shouldn’t 100% rely on radars, and you should use your other senses while cycling.